My Hollywood Agent's Al Pacino Story

-My previous literary agent, now deceased, was a dreadful experience.
+A former literary agent of mine, now deceased, was a dreadful experience.
 More on that another time.
 However, he did give me one thing and one thing only: a great Al Pacino story.

-He and I met for lunch one afternoon in my favorite city in the world, Los Angeles, and he told me this story at a restaurant on Sunset Drive over sashimi and Brazilian ice tea.
+So the agent (I'll call him DS) and I met for lunch one afternoon in one of my favorite cities in the world, Los Angeles, and he told me this story at a restaurant on Sunset Drive over sashimi and Brazilian ice tea.

 Apparently, he was involved in the production of Dog Day Afternoon.
 That isn't a huge surprise because DS had previously been a producer on Breakfast at Tiffany's-- at the time, he was a big player in Hollywood.